Conditions of Creation

 Liberalism is at the intellectual foundations of modern economy, but the idea that freedom has to be organized smells of dirigisme.
 Constraining the Devil is by many considered as a fiendish act of enslavement.
 To be sure, the ideological war of words is not very helpful if we want to approach the questions of economy from the point of view of logic and general system theory.
 On the other hand, ideology is an unavoidable guide in the world of ideas.
 We can never discuss decisions in all details, because those are not known, and not knowable.
 So, self-organization of freedom will always mean trial and error with a very blurred vision.

 The usual scientific type of mathematical formulation and computation doesn’t help here.
 It is mainly intuition what we need, and this does imply ideology, in a modified sense.
 Our various ideological principles have to be checked in the light of basic insights about self-organization, which I have tried to sketch here.
 Although the working hypothesis behind this picture introduces no other kind of realized mental phenomena beyond our own mind, it keeps a little bit of the traditional “dualism” in the discrimination of reality and possibility.
 In a way, the whole spiritual world lives in the space of possibilities.
-Doesn’t this offer the chance for a re-unification of materialism and spiritualism?
+Doesn’t this offer the chance for a

 Because of its irrefutable logic the evolutionary theory of the invisible hand and the visible foot may be acceptable for ideologists of many schools in science, philosophy, religion and even economy – possibly with the exception of some fundamentalists who claim that God or the rules of the stock exchange tell them directly which way to take at each bifurcation.
 All others might perhaps agree that God is the attractor which leads “higher” in the space of possibilities, but that he is found in the course of physical time via the worldly interactions – beginning with “quantumfluctuations of geometry”, through elementary particles, molecules, lifeforms and, for the present, the abilities of our minds, which are wriggling in that basin of attraction.
-Praying is then a good word for our attempts to allow the self-organization of better sub-attractors.
-Successes are stored in cultural loops, and even in stone.
-If you worry about uniqueness, you must remember our first visualization of the space of possibilities, in which reality is a single line.
-If you are intimidated by too many dimensions, stay in your homely subspace.
-In fact, I am doing this here right now.
-This doesn’t mean that I deny the possibility that I know and use only a small selection of human mental abilities – but I am glad to say that even the known ones leave us a lot of hope.

-We have the freedom to choose – not only as individuals but also as democratic societies.
-E.g., we must choose which dealers should be admitted to the market.
-Who should be responsible for this?
-Adam Smith already told you that the invisible hand cannot even build the light-houses, needed to show safe waters.
-Nobody but informed and conscientious people can take care of this.
-They must struggle to convince everybody.
-It is a misunderstanding of the idea of equal political rights, when such people leave the responsibility with the less informed majority.
-If you see rubbish and poison and weapons being sold and bought in the market, you must shout and act and try and stop this.
+you must shout and act and try and stop this.
 The most important section of the market must be the free exchange of ideas, and exactly this cannot be regulated by money.
 If the view of the masses makes you wash your hands of it, your cowardice may cripple or paralyze the invisible hand.
 The front of evolution is in the individual minds.
 The ideas of a personal soul and of equal human rights have their roots in this insight.
 God can defeat the Devil and realize higher parts of himself only through our wriggling.
 Now we understand the peculiar notion, that God has to be served.
 Just one tiny complication arises.
 Someone said it: Ye cannot serve God and mammon.

 Once a global instability has set in, you will find its organizational principle acting everywhere.
 Nearly everything which happens on earth today, is organized in a wrong way!
 This sounds ominous.
 However, since nearly everything develops from good will – and not from malice, as we saw – it will be possible to find a few “leverage-points” in the organization of society, from which changes will spread easily to many other points of that complex network.
 I think the monetary system, land-law and other so-called property-rights are such leverage-points from which the self-organization of freedom, i.e. the organization of the necessary impediments to “size and speed”, might start.
 Of course, this can and will not happen in one mind.
 I shall only give a few hints and leave the necessary research to you, the experts.
 (I have said a little more elsewhere, also in my last book: “Das Grundgesetz vom Aufstieg”, Carl-Hanser-Verlag, München 1989.)

 The basic ideological principles of the present organization of society are called democracy, free market, and capitalism.
 People have needs, demands, wishes – often very “selfish” ones – but all this is supposed to come into a viable quasi-equilibrium with a Darwinian upward-drift if (1) everybody has the right of vote and thus can every few years influence the choice of the main figures in the administration, and if (2) everybody has access to the free market of ideas and goods which organizes itself via supply and demand.
 These ideas are summarized in Adam Smith’s image of the invisible hand.
 The idea of democracy sprang from an intuitive insight into the evolutionary principle of self-organization, supported by the experience that we don’t have reliable means of classifying people according to the quality of their aspirations.
 So, in its root, it is a good idea.
 However, future thinking must turn to the long-neglected question which scales are optimal at various levels of democratic organization, and how the relations between these levels should be organized.
 Much of the present “constitutional” state of our planet and its regions, and much of the recent developments in the political organization is clearly “wrong” from the point of view of viability and evolvability, which would require more diversity.
-Size and speed will have to be constrained in the world’s political organization, too.
+Size and speed will have to be constrained in the world’s

 The idea of a free market is, at first sight, exactly what evolution needs.
 Everybody participates in the political and economic trial and error, and if improvements are possible and can be reached by present activities, they are likely to be realized.
 The main defect of the so-called socialist system – which just collapsed at last – was the attempt to replace the free markets of opinions and goods by planning in small groups of “those responsible”.
 Now, everybody admits that “planning replaces chance by error”.
 Originally those systems were “devilish” not because of bad intentions but because of good will – like with Lucifer.
 We must not forget that socialist ideas formed at a time when children were forced to creep through mines and chimneys in order to survive.
 But degeneration of good will is inevitable if principle flaws block the chances to reach improvements.
 Then, the “evil” side of the Devil tends to show up – which is a very subtle feature of that attractor.
 Atrocities certainly accelerate the recognition of the non-viability of a system.
 Unfortunately, the fact that the other system collapsed does in no way prove a much longer viability of ours.
 In fact, the largest contributions to the ongoing destruction of atmosphere, soils, water, species etc. – as well as the weapons for most of the brutal violence in the world – come from the richest western democratic societies.
 The ideology of the free market does not guarantee viability.
 The spread of cancer-cells is a freemarket phenomenon, too.
 When the immune system of the organism has been overcome, freedom becomes unlimited – for some participants at the cost of others.
 So, which constraints should be taken into consideration as an immune system for the free market?

-A critical shortcoming of present realizations of democracy and markets is the extreme economical inequality.
-If people cannot even satisfy their fundamental human needs through relatively simple own efforts, they can be easily exploited.
-In order to properly feed and house your family and bring up your children, you need a “job”, and you only get the job if you do what the “employer” wants.
-As a result many people are working hard to help producing goods which they have long recognized as rubbish or poison.
-But they must help producing and selling something – with the means of production owned by others.
+something – with the means of production owned by others.
 So, a majority depends on producing and selling rubbish and poison.
 And on advertising it!
 Demand is often created by supply – like in the drug-scene.
 Science and technology do their best to supply more “opium for the people” and let themselves be paid by the producers of poison to supply the wanted “risk-assessment”.
 It is cynical to talk of a free market when people are not free to do something less destructive, and can satisfy their basic demands only with so many “sideeffects”.
 The democratic idea – to define value via demand – must then lead to break-down.

 Economic inequality is still increasing – in practically all nations as well as world-wide.
 With small variations the present distribution is like this: The first tenth of the people owns half of all property, the second tenth owns one quarter, the third tenth one eighth … and so on in the geometric progression.
 This means that the vast majority of people own scarcely anything.
 One might think that this “injustice” is at least steadily being corrected when there is so much good will everywhere.
 It isn’t.
 The distribution is changing, but still further in the wrong direction!
 This means that the majority of people work for their bare life or even starve in order to make a minority richer.